Weaponization Working Group: History

 On February 5, 2025, hours after being sworn in as attorney general, Pam Bondi signed a memorandum establishing the Weaponization Working Group to review politicized prosecutions.
 The working group involved the U.S. Attorney's Office for the District of Columbia, then led on an acting basis by Ed Martin, who praised the January 6 Capitol attack and repeated false claims of fraud in the 2020 presidential election.

 In May 2025, amid pressure from Republicans in the Senate to withdraw Martin's nomination for United States Attorney for the District of Columbia, President Donald Trump announced that Martin would serve as director of the Weaponization Working Group.
 Martin outlined a strategy to shame individuals who cannot be charged with crimes at a press conference days later.
 Martin received criticism for breaking Justice Department protocol in his pursuit of Trump's enemies as part of the working group, which legal experts described as being "so outside the bounds that it could undermine any criminal case".

 Martin notably accused Fed governor Lisa Cook on social media of being a "crook" and posted an article accusing her of fraud despite there being no formal allegations of wrongdoing at the time.
 On August 12, Martin wrote a letter to Cook saying it would be seen as "good faith" if she were to resign, later appeared posing for pictures in front of her house in a trench coat for the New York Post, and then went on Fox News to discuss his actions as a prosecutor regarding his allegations against Cook.
 The New York Times described Martin's actions as having "stoked the base, leading them to believe that the president's perceived enemies, including Ms. James, former President Barack Obama, the former F.B.I. director James B. Comey and the former C.I.A. director John O. Brennan, will soon be punished".

 Organization

-The Weaponization Working Group is led by Ed Martin.
+The Weaponization Working Group was initially led by Ed Martin.
 In July, The New York Times reported that Jared Wise, a former Federal Bureau of Investigation agent who was charged with encouraging January 6 Capitol attack rioters to "kill cops", had become a counselor to Martin.
+In February 2026, The Washington Post reported that Martin had been demoted as the working group's chair.
+Wise would resign in April 2026 stating that the goals of the group "will only happen from outside of government."